 That’s because blogging is generally seen as a hobby, is non-hazardous, and can be easily done from home.
 Blogging helps you child give wings to their hobbies and knowledge.

-And it also helps make money in various ways, such as subscribing to Google AdSense, accepting sponsored posts, and affiliate marketing.
+It also helps make money in various ways, such as subscribing to Google AdSense, accepting sponsored posts, and affiliate marketing.
 It helps the child build his own brand that proves useful in adulthood.
-Over the years, the blog can become a superb money spinner.
+Over the years, the blog has become a superb money spinner.

 8. Gift an Investment App

-E-Trade, TD Ameritrade, Robinhood, Acorns, and Fidelity are some superb investment apps that’re available for free on Google Play and Apple Store.
-There’re paid versions too.
+E-Trade, TD Ameritrade, Robinhood, Acorns, and Fidelity are some superb investment apps that are available for free on Google Play and Apple Store.
+There are paid versions, too.

 These apps allow a child to start their investment journey with as little as $5.
-They can buy fractional stock meaning a small part of a full share of some company in small amounts.
-And when these fractions add up, your child will be holding a full valuable share.
+They can buy fractional stock, meaning a small part of a full share of some company in small amounts.
+When these fractions add up, your child will be holding a full, valuable share.

-They can also invest on currencies, commodities, ETFs, Mutual Funds and other financial instruments.
+They can also invest in currencies, commodities, ETFs, Mutual Funds and other financial instruments.
 You can encourage them to invest part of their pocket money or allowances through these apps.

 American investor and billionaire Warren Buffett began investing at the age of 11 years.
-And by end of 2021, his net worth stands at thumping $85.6 billion.
-Wouldn’t you like your child to also become a billionaire?
+And by the end of 2021, his net worth stands at thumping $85.6 billion.
+Wouldn’t you like your child also to become a billionaire?

 In Conclusion

-Of course, one of the best financial gifts that you could give children in 2023 is cash.
+Of course, one of the best financial gifts that you could give children in 2024 is cash.
 But like every other child, the money would be spent quickly.
-Instead, these eight top financial gifts for children in 2023 will help them lifelong.
+Instead, these eight top financial gifts for children in 2024 will help them for the rest of their lives.
 They’ll learn about savings and investment and also help in higher education.

 FAQ